smeredith/smeredith.github.io/_drafts/replace-onenote-with-just-a-bunch-of-files.md

 OneNote sections can be replicated with directories, nested arbitrarily deep.
 Markdown files and PDFs are the equivalent of OneNote pages.

-Use Markdown for text notes and PDFs for everything else.
+I use Markdown for text notes.
-The Markdown files can include images.
+Sometimes those notes include images.
+PDF covers pretty much everything else.

 ## Tags